Jessica Simpson, Ed.S. Director (669) 212-4444

 |

-Jaime Koo Coordinator, Parent Engagement (408) 453-6992
+Jaime Koo Coordinator, Family and Community Engagement (408) 453-6992

 | A true homegrown educator, Jaime Koo started her early education at Milpitas Christian School and attended local San Jose schools.
 Discovering the joy of teaching while in high school, Jaime pursued her BA in English at Santa Clara University.
 She also holds a teaching credential and MA in Ed.
 Admin. from Santa Clara University.
 Jaime taught English Language Arts at Rancho Middle School for ten years, motivating and inspiring young people to become effective communicators and contributors in their community.